 Paper Submission Guidelines

-- Figures and images should be submitted in high resolution (minimum 300 DPI)
+- Include figures and images in high resolution (minimum 300 DPI), where applicable.

-- Accepted papers will be published in the CISSE Open Journal with Crossref DOIs and immediate open access
+Accepted papers will be published in the CISSE Open Journal with Crossref Digital Object Identifiers (DOIs) and made immediately available through open access.

 Author Requirements

-- Disclose any use of Generative AI or automated tools
+- Disclose any use of generative AI or automated tools in preparing the manuscript.

-- At least one author must register and present in person
+- At least one author must register for the conference and present the paper in person.